AfshanFatima/Bootstrap4/README.md

 #  [Bootstrap 4 Quick Start: Code Modern Responsive Websites](https://www.udemy.com/bootstrap-4/learn/v4/content)

-## Welcome to complete Bootstrap 4 training with 3 projects.
+## Welcome to complete Bootstrap 4.

 Twitter Bootstrap has become the most widely used framework for quickly building responsive websites, and they're currently launching Bootstrap 4 to the public.
 This new version of Bootstrap comes with a ton of new features to help you build even better responsive websites.